-A trunk water main is being constructed along Discovery Drive and will service the Central Golf Residential Precinct.
-This extension to the trunk water main will be built by the principal developer in accordance with the MHIA.
+A trunk water main is located within the proposed Park/ Open Space in the northern portion of the Precinct and will service the Western Residential South Precinct.
 Individual lots will be served by a network of reticulation mains designed in accordance with Council's Design Manual and Policy WS.W13.